jakecupani/foodsafety-pg/docs/developer_manual.md

 Leaflet is used to provide our application with mapping capabilities which includes using the data from the Prince George’s API to plot markers on the map for users to show the location of each restaurant.
-To install leaflet on your machine open Powershell for windows and terminal for mac and enter ```npm install leaflet``` and this will download all the leaflet packages that you will need to implement the mapping capabilities for this application.
+To install leaflet on your machine open Powershell for windows and terminal for mac and enter ```npm install leaflet``` and this will download all the leaflet packages that you will need to implement the mapping capabilities for this application.</p>

 ```C:\Users\User Name> npm install leaflet```